In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 - improved data integrity.

-For example, you would like to add to the animals and zoo areas the zookeepers, including who is responsible for which animal and therefore works in which zoo area.
+You want this to include information about who is responsible for which animal and therefore works in which zoo area.

-In a relational database, you would just add another zookeeper table to the relational database and use a key to relate the entries of the zoo area tables to the zookeeper table.
+In a relational database, you would just add a new table for the zookeepers, and use a key to relate the entries of the zoo area tables to the zookeeper table.

 The key relates each entry in the zoo area table with an entry in the zookeeper table: